rahulgopinath/rahulgopinath.github.io/index.md

-Where it cannot — a one-off experiment, a monitoring record, an instrument stream that will never be replayed — discarding is not an acceptable answer, and repair stops being a convenience and becomes a reliability requirement.
+Where it cannot — a one-off experiment, a monitoring record, an instrument stream that will never be replayed — discarding is not an acceptable answer, and repair becomes a reliability requirement.

 The obstacle is that established repair methods need a format specification, and frequently there is none to be had.